yabsi/gcp-oauth-1.0-proxy/README.md

 2. Clone git repo: `git clone https://github.com/sourceallies/sai-find-things-auth`
 3. cd to the git repository
 4. `npm install`

+## Environment Configuration

+Set up environment variables for deployment:

-5. Create a .env file based on .env.example
+- For local deployments, create an .env file based on .env.example
+- For deployment via CI server, add environment variables to your CI configuration

+See [Environment Configuration](https://github.com/sourceallies/OAuth-1.0A-Lambda-API/wiki/Environment-Configuration) for more details.

 ## Deploy Steps

+The build and deploy scripts in the project are written for Bamboo CI.
+Thus, for projects deployed locally or using a different CI, the scripts should be treated as a template and should be updated to match your usage of environment variables.

+1. Run `./build/build.sh`
+  - Installs dependencies
+  - Runs tests
-1. `./build/build.sh` to webpack the project
+  - webpacks the project
-2. `./deploy/deploy.sh` to deploy the Lambdas
+2. Create a `.zip` file containing the project code
+3. Run `./deploy/deploy.sh`
+  - Remove the old S3 bucket
+  - Create a new S3 bucket
+  - Add the zipped code to the S3 bucket
+  - Create the lambdas

 ## Endpoints